 Business Pro: $12.95 per month starting rate, $18.99 per month after that.

 With the Starter plan, you can host up to two websites.
-With the Business or Business Pro plans, you can host as many websites as you wish.
+With the Business or Business Pro plans, you can host as many sites as you wish.
 At the Starter level, you get 100 GB of disk space.
 Disk space is unlimited at the top two tiers.

 With all three plans, you get unlimited bandwidth, free domain registration, and 24/7 FTP access.
 All plans also come with email accounts and security features such as a firewall and ongoing monitoring.